fidelity/mabwiser/README.md

 MABWiser is available to install as: pip install mabwiser

-It can also be installed from the wheel file or building from source by following the instructions in our [documentation](https://fidelity.github.io/mabwiser/installation.html).
+It can also be installed by building from source by following the instructions in our [documentation](https://fidelity.github.io/mabwiser/installation.html).

 ## Support